Yield: 6 brownie cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 Salt: helps to bring out and balance the sweetness of the cookies.

-How to store small batch brownie cookies
+how to store small batch brownie cookies

 Like most baked goods, these cookies will definitely taste the best on the day that they are baked.
 They will last for up to 3 days stored in an airtight container at room temperature.

-Why do you measure in grams?
+why do you measure in grams?

 My recipes are all written in grams because it is the most accurate way to bake.
 When you use a kitchen scale, you ensure that your baked goods turn out as close to the written recipe as possible.
 Plus, the cleanup is way easier when using a scale!
 I will provide standard cup measurements but please note that I have not tested the recipe using cup measurements and therefore can not guarantee your recipe will come out how mine did.
-Here is my favorite kitchen scale, and here’s an article about why I use a kitchen scale, and why you should too!
+Here is my favorite kitchen scale

-A note on oven temperature
+a note on oven temperature

 Ovens vary and fluctuate in temperature.
 For example, I always have to set my oven to 330°F if I want it to bake at 350°F. If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.

-Tools and ingredients
+tools and ingredients

-Did you make these small batch brownie cookies?
+did you make these small batch brownie cookies?

 If you made these small batch brownie cookies I would love to see them and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!